Bulls vs. Heat Player Props Betting Odds

 |10.5 (Over: -106)

-- Saturday's points prop for Jimmy Butler is 24.5.
-That is 8.0 more than his season average.

-- He has grabbed nine rebounds per game, 3.5 higher than his prop bet on Saturday.
+- He has averaged nine rebounds per game, 3.5 higher than his prop bet on Monday.

-- He zero made three-pointers average is 1.5 lower than his prop bet on Saturday.
+- He makes zero three-pointers per game, 1.5 less than his prop bet total on Monday (1.5).

 Not all offers available in all states, please visit FanDuel for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.